rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* A brief definition
 		* Examples in theory or practice
 	* What issues it solves (in terms of administrative burden)
+		* Which specific actions are shifted to/from which actors.
 	* What issues it does not solve
 	* What is required to implement this approach